RaphyTwin/RaphyTwin/README.md

 # **Hi 👋, I’m @RaphyTwin**
-- I’m interested in modding Minecraft Bedrock
+- I’m interested in modding Minecraft Bedrock and Java
-- I’m currently learning HTML and JSON
+- I’m currently learning HTML, CSS, JSON and JAVA
 - How to reach me: GitHub

 <div>